-Where the recipient is obliged to spend at least one night away from his or her usual place of residence on business and the accommodation to which that allowance or advance relates is in the Republic of South Africa and the allowance or advance is granted to pay for-
+Where the recipient is obliged to spend at least one night away from his or her usual place of residence on business, and the accommodation to which that allowance or advance relates is in the Republic of South Africa, and the allowance or advance is granted to pay for:

-- meals and incidental costs, an amount of R353 per day is deemed to have been expended; - incidental costs only, an amount of R109 for each day which falls within the period is deemed to have been expended.
+- Meals and incidental costs, an amount of R452 per day is deemed to have been expended - Incidental costs only, an amount of R139 for each day, which falls within the period, is deemed to have been expended.

 Where the accommodation to which that allowance or advance relates is outside the Republic of South Africa, a specific amount per country is deemed to have been expended.
-Details of these amounts are published on the SARS website under Legal & Policy / Secondary Legislation / Income Tax Notices / 2015.
+Details of these amounts are published on the SARS website www.sars.gov.za, under Legal Counsel / Secondary Legislation / Income Tax Notices.